 KALIS, KLEIMAN & WOLFE attorneys have more than 80 years of combined experience in helping South Florida businesses.
 We assist clients in a variety of business formations and help prepare and file necessary documents like articles of incorporation, shareholders agreements, and corporate bylaws.
 We can assist with taxes, licensing, permits, stock purchases and more.
 We can also assist with the dissolution or sale of the corporation.

-If you need help with starting or managing a Subchapter C Corporation, contact the experienced Corporate Law Attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based corporate and commercial litigation law firm today at (954) 791-0477.
+If you need help with starting or managing a Subchapter C Corporation, contact the experienced Corporate Law Attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based corporate and commercial litigation law firm today at (954) 791-0477.